DAF F241 series: Early Eighties

 The lineup was further modernized in 1979 when the cabs got a more luxurious interior and with a slight grille rearrangement whereby the "2800" lettering was moved into the upper grille and with an option for the extra efficient 2800 DKSE engine.
 In spring 1980 RÁBA began using the cab for most of their trucks.
-In autumn 1980 bonnetted N2800 6x4 NAT (drawbar) or NTT (tractor) was introduced, with new heavy tandem boogie, mainly for export to Africa and Middle-East.
+In autumn 1980 bonnetted N2800 6x4 NAT (drawbar) or NTT (tractor) was introduced, with new heavy tandem bogie, mainly for export to Africa and Middle-East.
 In February 1982 at RAI the 3300 model was introduced, with a more quiet and clean DKX 1160 engine, with 330 PS, added with more sound insulation in the modified cab.
 Although it sold well across Europe, DAF kept looking for new niches in the market to sell more units.
 Examples were the 1982 Top Sleeper, a short cab with a sleeper above it, for high volume transport.
 This was followed in September 1984 by the famous 3300 Space Cab.